iodigital-com/io-technology/data/blog/getting-started-with-trpc/part-2-building-the-ui.md

 Let's take a look inside the `client` folder of our project.
 As you can see, the `client` folder contains a basic React Native project that was generated using the React Native CLI.

-### Installing our dependecies
+### Installing our dependencies

-Let's get started by using the terminal to navigate to the `client` directory in our project directory, and install the following dependecies:
+Let's get started by using the terminal to navigate to the `client` directory in our project directory, and install the following dependencies:

 `cd client && npm install @trpc/client@next @trpc/server@next @trpc/react@next @tanstack/react-query`